denten-books/plain-text/20-metaphor.md

 <!-- notes -->
 <!-- notes -->
 <!-- notes -->

+[^ln1-analogy]: It bears mentioning at the outset that in the language of cognitive metaphor theory all figurative tropes of comparison---hyperbole, metonymy, synecdoche, or simile---fall under the category of metaphor.

 [^ln1-carroll]: @carroll_annotated_1960, 55.
 See @huxley_raven_1976 and
 @susina_why_2001 for a range of possible answers, including Carroll's own: